-Larry Cao, CFA, director of industry research, CFA Institute, conducts original research with a focus on the investment industry trends and investment expertise.
+Larry Cao, CFA, senior director of industry research, CFA Institute, conducts original research with a focus on the investment industry trends and investment expertise.
 His current research interests include multi-asset strategies and FinTech (including AI, big data, and blockchain).
-He has led the development of such popular publications as FinTech 2017: China, Asia and Beyond, FinTech 2018: The Asia Pacific Edition, and Multi-Asset Strategies: The Future of Investment Management and is a frequent speaker at industry conferences on these topics.
+He has led the development of such popular publications as FinTech 2017: China, Asia and Beyond, FinTech 2018: The Asia Pacific Edition, Multi-Asset Strategies: The Future of Investment Management and AI Pioneers in Investment management.
+He is also a frequent speaker at industry conferences on these topics.
 During his time in Boston pursuing graduate studies at Harvard and as a visiting scholar at MIT, he also co-authored a research paper with Nobel laureate Franco Modigliani that was published in the Journal of Economic Literature by American Economic Association.
 Larry has more than 20 years of experience in the investment industry.
 Prior to joining CFA Institute, Larry worked at HSBC as senior manager for the Asia Pacific region.
 He started his career at the People’s Bank of China as a USD fixed-income portfolio manager.
 He also worked for US asset managers Munder Capital Management, managing US and international equity portfolios, and Morningstar/Ibbotson Associates, managing multi-asset investment programs for a global financial institution clientele.
 Larry has been interviewed by a wide range of business media, such as Bloomberg, CNN, the Financial Times, South China Morning Post and the Wall Street Journal.

 Though blockchain technology has enormous promise, it has yet to gain many entry points into the finance industry.
 So where is the technology most likely to be applied over the next five years?
 We asked CFA Institute Financial NewsBrief readers for their assessment.
 Larry Cao, CFA, analyzes the results.